 If the absence is due to a medical condition that prevented them from completing the task, they must fill in the Explanation of Absence from an Assessment Task form and support this with a CTHS medical certificate completed by a medical professional.
-If the student is able to complete the task during their absence, the assessment task is to be submitted on the first day of their return to school, with the form attached to the front of the task, to the relevant KLA Head Teacher.
+Non-AP hand-in assessment tasks are to be submitted or completed on the first day of their return to school, with the form attached to the front of the task, to the relevant KLA Head Teacher regardless of whether it is completed.